Subscribe Now

 ICG SHAREHOLDERS FACING PERFECT STORM

 IF EAMONN ROTHWELL thought that 2018 was his annus horribilis, then he ain’t seen nothing yet.
-Irish Continental Group (ICG) has been hit hard by the Covid-19 shutdown of the...
+Irish Continental Group (ICG) has been hit hard...
 Read more »

 BREEDON GROUP FIGURES REVEAL MASSIVE IRISH CEMENT MARGINS

-ONE OF the bigger deals struck in this country is Kevin Lagan’s €500m cash sale of his Lagan cement, concrete and aggregates business in May 2018.
-The purchaser of the...
+ONE OF the bigger deals struck in this country is Kevin Lagan’s €500m cash sale of his Lagan cement, concrete and aggregates business in...
 Read more »

 GOFF LALOR’S DISTRIBUTION